Models of random subtrees of a graph: Survey of models of random subtrees of a graph

-Of course, as everyone who has seen these kinds of pictures, it is tempting to conjecture that for a well chosen rescaling sequence $a(n)$ going to $+\infty$, then for $N(n)$ going to $\infty$ sufficiently fast, \be \frac{\TDLA_0(n,\Torus{N(n)}}{a(n)}\dd \TDLA^{\infty}\ee for the Hausdorff measure on compact subset of $\R^2$, where $\TDLA^{\infty}$ is a.s. a (non trivial) continuum random tree embedded in $\R^2$ (that is a connected subset of $\R^2$, where between any two points $x,y\in \TDLA^{\infty}$, there is a single injective path $\gamma$ (up to the time parametrization), such that $\gamma(0)=x$, $\gamma(1)=y$, and $\gamma\in[0,1]\in \TDLA^{\infty}$).
-As can be guessed from Fig. \ref{fig:squareDLA}, a convergence can still be conjectured for $\TDLA_{0}(n,[0,N(n)]^2)/a(n)$ (probably for the same normalisation) to another continuum random tree $\TDLA_{0}(n,[0,+\infty)^2)/a(n)$}.
+Of course, as everyone who has seen these kinds of pictures, it is tempting to conjecture that for a sequence $N(n)\to\infty$, there exists a sequence $a(n)\to\infty$ such that \be \frac{\TDLA_0(n,\Torus{N(n)}}{a(n)}\dd \TDLA^{\infty}\ee for the Hausdorff metric topology on compact subset of $\R^2$, where $\TDLA^{\infty}$ is a.s. a (non-trivial) continuum random tree embedded in $\R^2$ (that is a connected subset of $\R^2$, where between any two points $x,y\in \TDLA^{\infty}$, there is a single injective path $\gamma$ (up to the time parametrization), such that $\gamma(0)=x$, $\gamma(1)=y$, and $\gamma\in[0,1]\in \TDLA^{\infty}$).
+As can be guessed from Fig. \ref{fig:squareDLA}, a convergence can still be conjectured for $\TDLA_{0}(n,[0,N(n)]^2)/a(n)$ (probably for the same normalization) to another continuum random tree $\TDLA_{0}^{\infty}$. \begin{rem} One finds in the literature many random growth models of DLA type, aims at modelling various physical, electrical, biological or chemical real phenomenons.
+Many of them provides tree like structures embedded in $\R^2$ or $\R^3$.
+In a lot of cases, aggregations of new particles depend on the complete current structure, and their study are the most often, if not always, complex.
+We refer to Vicsek \cite{Vic} for an overview of these questions, results and simulations. \end{rem}